axllent/wireguard-vanity-keygen/README.md

 | 8 chars | 7 months         | 38 years       |
 | 9 chars | 22 years         | 175 years      |

 Note that the above timings are for finding a result for any search term.
 Passing multiple search terms will not substantially increase the time, but increasing the limit to two (`--limit 2`) will double the estimated time, three will triple the time, etc.

 If any search term contains numbers, the timings would fall somewhere between the case-insensitive and case-sensitive columns.

 Of course, your mileage will differ, depending on the number, and speed, of your CPU cores.

+## Regular Expressions

+Since each additional letter in a search term increases the search time exponentially, searching using a regular expression may reduce the time considerably.
+Here are some examples:

+1. `.*word.*` - find word anywhere in the key (`word.*` and `.*word` will also work)
+2. `^.{0,10}word` - find word anywhere in the first 10 letters of the key
+3. `word1.*word2` - find two words, anywhere in the key
+4. `^[s5][o0][ll]ar` - find 'solar', or the visually similar 's01ar`, at the beginning of the key
+5. `^(best|next)[/+]` - find 'best', or the 'next' best, at the beginning of the key, with `/` or `+` as a delimiter

+A good guide on Go's regular expression syntax is at https://pkg.go.dev/regexp/syntax.

+To include a `+` in your regular expression, preface it with a backslash, like `\+`.

+NOTE: If your search term contains shell metacharacters, such as `|`, or `^`, you will need to quote it.
+On Windows, you must use double quotes.
+For example: `"^(a|b)"`.

+NOTE: Complex regular expressions, such as those using escape sequences, flags, or character classes, may never match a key.
+To avoid that, consider testing your regex using a tool such as [this one](https://go.dev/play/p/6LJy51Wd08O).

 ## Installing